DeutscheSoft/AES70.js/README.md

-# OCA.js
+# AES70.js

 ## Introduction

-OCA.js is a pure JavaScript implementation of an OCA controller library.
+AES70.js is a pure JavaScript implementation of an AES70 controller library.
-Open Control Architecture (OCA) is a control protocol aimed primarily at audio applications.
-OCA is developed by the [OCA Alliance](http://ocaalliance.com/) and standardized through the [AES](http://www.aes.org/publications/standards/search.cfm?docID=101).
+Open Control Architecture (OCA aka AES70) is a control protocol aimed primarily at audio applications.
+AES70 is developed by the [OCA Alliance](http://ocaalliance.com/) and standardized through the [AES](http://www.aes.org/publications/standards/search.cfm?docID=101).

-Fundamentally, OCA is a RPC protocol with event subscription capabilities.
+Fundamentally, AES70 is a RPC protocol with event subscription capabilities.
 An OCA client (aka. controller) can connect to an OCA server (aka device).
-An OCA device consists of a tree of objects, which the controller can call methods in.
+An OCA device is represented by a tree of objects, which the controller can call methods in.
 OCA classes define events, which a controller can subscribe to.

 The protocol definition contains a series of pre-defined classes, which can be used to represent audio devices.
-OCA allows the creation of custom subclasses, however, in order for two OCA implementations to interoperate fully, both sides need to know all classes involved.
+OCA allows the creation of custom subclasses, however, in order for two OCA implementations to interoperate fully, both sides need to implement all classes involved.

 All classes and datatypes defined in the current OCA Standard are published in the form of an XMI document.
-This XMI document has been used to generate a large part of this library.
+This XMI document has been used to generate the class structure and interfaces which are part of this library.

 ## Disclaimer